-Utility Global is a spin-out from Hall Labs, LLC, incubated by some of the world’s leading experts in energy, sustainability, and next-generation technologies.
+Utility Global was incubated by some of the world’s leading experts in energy, sustainability, and next-generation technologies.
 Our world-class team of industry experts and R&D specialists hold over seventy registered and pending patents.
 Leveraging our proprietary technologies, Utility Global is redefining the energy industry, providing consumers with low-cost energy solutions.

 We are enabling a paradigm shift in how the world uses, stores, and transforms energy with our cutting-edge technology.
 Our versatile systems can enable consumers to generate low-cost hydrogen in compact, affordable devices.
 Our technology is centered around state-of-the-art high-temperature electrolyzers, which leverages the latest developments in manufacturing, electrochemistry, and nanotechnology.

 Our company’s Core Values are at the center of everything we do: